Zeeshanahmad4/Perfect-yelp-Scraper/README.md

 Output data in CSV.You can use resturent.csv file for referance.

-## we can provied technical support for this projet only on client's demand.
+## Technical support will be for provied only on client's demand.
 Email us ahmadzee26@gmail.com